igor-byel/incubator-mxnet/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-Current configured to work  in single thread branch 1.5.x configuration checked for mkldnn and mkl blas only
+Current branch configured to work  in single thread is 1.5.x configuration tested for mkldnn and mkl blas only.

+Tested with cmake and clion